Orbital hybridisation: Octet expansion

 In some general chemistry textbooks, hybridization is presented for main group coordination number 5 and above using an "expanded octet" scheme with d-orbitals first proposed by Pauling.
 However, such a scheme is now considered to be incorrect in light of computational chemistry calculations.

 In 1990, Eric Alfred Magnusson of the University of New South Wales published a paper definitively excluding the role of d-orbital hybridisation in bonding in hypervalent compounds of second-row (period 3) elements, ending a point of contention and confusion.
 Part of the confusion originates from the fact that d-functions are essential in the basis sets used to describe these compounds (or else unreasonably high energies and distorted geometries result).
 Also, the contribution of the d-function to the molecular wavefunction is large.
 These facts were incorrectly interpreted to mean that d-orbitals must be involved in bonding.

 Resonance

 In light of computational chemistry, a better treatment would be to invoke sigma bond resonance in addition to hybridisation, which implies that each resonance structure has its own hybridisation scheme.
 All resonance structures must obey the octet rule.

+In computational VB theory

+While the simple model of orbital hybridisation is commonly used to explain molecular shape, hybridisation is used differently when computed in modern valence bond programs.
+Specifically, hybridisation is not determined a priori but is instead variationally optimized to find the lowest energy solution and then reported.
+This means that all artificial constraints, specifically two constraints, on orbital hybridisation are lifted: